 By budgeting and living below our means, which creates a cash overflow, one that can be either minuscule or substantial, we are able to put capital to work for us.
 The cornerstone of the independent investor is to budget at a level that he is comfortable with; to provide him with the necessary cash with which he can use to invest in well-researched and analyzed businesses that will accommodate his financial goals.

-I only created a budget for myself a month ago and so this is my first month of following this process; looking at where my money’s been going, and trying to regulate it to the best of my abilities.
 So many people spend more than they make, get themselves into debt, either by taking loans or credit card debt, and spend years of their lives trying to pay for all that.
 When you’re in debt without the cash to pay it off, you have a net worth of less than $0.
 You’ve lived for so many years, 20, 30, 40 and yet you’re worth less than a newborn baby in terms of finances.

 There are many things we, as adults, must pay for month in and month out, whether we are employed or not; whether we have cash flow or not.
 Of course, some people can choose not to use certain things: like cell phones (data plans), cars (gas & car insurance) and internet (who doesn’t have this?) while other things are very necessary such as: housing (mortgage & rent), utilities (water, heating, electricity), and groceries.